CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.436: 09/16/2016

-Bug fixes:
+Bug fixes

   - Error message regarding SD card too small even when not using SD card for backups

 ### 3.435: 09/11/2016

-Bug fixes:
+Bug fixes

   - Improvements and fixes to the JSON send and Alert mechanism

-New features:
+New features

   - ESRI ArcGIS online connection

 ### 3.426: 08/05/2016

-Bug fixes:
+Bug fixes

   - FTP protocols should default to binary mode
   - Android JSON has a trailing byte

 ### 3.425: 08/05/2016

-Bug fixes:
+Bug fixes

   - Streamlining CTX and JSON file creation and sending
   - Download and send JSON files from the desktop if they fail to send